castai/docs/docs/concepts and schemes/architecture-overview.md

 ## Cluster lifecycle

-### Provisioning
+- ### Provisioning

-You initiate creation of the cluster by providing CAST AI with:
+You initiate creation of the cluster.
+Refer to [getting started] on how to create a cluster.

-* Access to your Cloud accounts - CAST AI uses these to call cloud APIs to build your infrastructure for you;
-* Initial configuration of your cluster, like region or size of the control plane.
-We aim to keep these options to a minimum and use our own opinionated setup where appropriate.

-### Reconciliation & healing
+- ### Reconciliation & healing

-All clusters created on CAST AI enter a reconciliation loop, where platform periodically re-checks that actual infrastructure on your cloud reflects the specified configuration, and performs upgrades & patching.
+A cluster enters a reconciliation loop.
+The platform periodically re-checks that actual infrastructure on your cloud reflects the specified configuration, and performs upgrades & patching.
 Reconciliation performs checks such as:

-* Is cluster network configuration up to date;
+  - [x] Cluster network configuration is up to date;
-* Are any nodes missing, e.g. accidentally deleted;
+  - [x] Are any nodes missing, e.g. accidentally deleted;
-* Are there any dangling resources on your cloud associated with your cluster to clean up.
+  - [x] Are there any unused resources to clean up;

-### Resizing
+- ### Resizing

-You'll notice that CAST AI clusters don't have a "node pool" concept you might be familiar with.
-Instead, you can choose specific node configuration to be added whenever you need to expand the cluster, or select specific nodes to delete when shrinking it.

-Same applies to autoscaling engine - it performs decisions per-node level, instead of choosing to grow or shrink a node pool.
+CAST AI clusters do not use a "node pool" concept.
+Instead, you can:

+   - Manually add or remove nodes with specified configuration.
+   - Enable autoscaling policies - it scales up and down per-node level.

-### Cleanup
+- ### Cleanup

-When you instruct CAST to delete your cluster, in general case platform will just try to collapse created cloud resources in the fastest way.
-Keep in mind that nodes will not be drained before deleting them, and any running workloads won't be given a chance to terminate gracefully.
+When you delete a cluster platform will collapse cloud resources in the quickest way.
+Nodes will not be drained before deleting them.

-Deletion aims to minimize unintended removals.
-For example, virtual machines on AWS are deleted by a specific tag containing cluster UUID.
-If any additional VMs remain present in cluster's security group, that security group won't be deleted and you'll see delete operation fail.
+The platform is designed to minimize unintended removals.
+If you have any extra virtual machines that do not contain CAST AI cluster UUID - delete operation will fail.

 ## Cluster architecture